andrewrk/libsoundio/README.md

     `soundio_outstream_start` is called, switch to the real callback, then call `pa_stream_flush`, then uncork the stream.
  0. In ALSA do we need to wake up the poll when destroying the in or out stream?
+ 0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.

 ## Planned Uses for libsoundio